 MUSEUM STUDIES CURRICULUM

 The Museum Studies curriculum is designed to give students a strong knowledge base of the professional field of museology.
 This advanced degree will position graduates for successful careers in the museum industry.
 To accomplish this, the academic year consists of three terms totaling 34 credits: Fall (13 credits), Spring (13 credits), and Summer (8 credits).
-For the Fall 2014 semester an optional, highly recommended 3 credit course will be available titled, Italian for Research*.
-If students decide to take this in the Fall 2014 semester they will be taking 16 credits, as opposed to 13.
-For the Fall 2015 semester all students will be required to take this course, therefore they will be taking 16 credits for the first semester making the program a total of 37 credits.
+For the Fall 2014 semester an optional, highly recommended 3 credit course will be available titled, Italian for Museum Studies I. If students decide to take this in the Fall 2014 semester they will be taking 16 credits, as opposed to 13.
+For the Spring 2015 semester, an optional, highly recommended 3 credit course will be available titled, Italian for Museum Studies II.
+If students decide to take this in the Spring 2015 semester they will be taking 16 credits as opposed to 13.